 We take a look at the latest trends set for 2020, what we are seeing more and more of, and what popular styles will be coming through this year.
 Taking inspiration from the latest wedding reports and findings from floral trends and dresses to fashion and interior trends, we’ve pulled together the must-have and most exciting wedding trends of the year.

 Weddings are very personal and there is no wedding that fits all, everyone with want something slightly different be it the dress, catering, styling or flowers.
-While trends changes so do tastes, and what people wish to spend their money on when it comes to their wedding.
+While the latest wedding trends change, so do tastes, and what people wish to spend their money on when it comes to their big day.

 Relaxed and Informal